AnkitJha-OMO30/report-generator/README.md

 # report-generator
-This repository handles the json to PDF generation
+This repository handles various Report Generation

+### Json to PDF Report Generation

 This Utilises OpenHTMLToPdf and FreeMarker Dependencies to convert JSON data initially to HTML code and then converts the HTML Page to PDF.